 - The City Manager countered a claim that Council never voted to approve the project by stating that Council voted to authorize it in March of 2017.
 A half-truth.
 The project was not approved, Council voted to award an engineering contract “authorizing the City Manager to enter in negotiations for an amount not to exceed $500,000 to be executed by the Mayor, with Costello, Inc., for Design Engineering and Construction Administration Services for the Bonds for Better Bellaire 2016 Street and Drainage Project Group C Phase 2”.
 Street and drainage.
 You might check to see if the flap gate design was included in that half million-dollar contract.
 Again, please watch the video.

 - Claims have been made by the City Manager, the Public Works director, and the Mayor, that the businesses have been accommodated and the inference is that many have accepted the project but just don’t want to admit it.
 Kind of like proving a negative, isn’t it?
+Also not accurate.

-What we know for certain is that business owners objected to the plan as proposed in March of 2018, they discussed the problems with the plan when it was presented at a neighborhood meeting in May of 2018, they tried to impress the difficulties with the plan to members of City Council during a Council tour in July, 2018, and both they and Bellaire residents have lodged protests in writing and in appearances before Council, the most recent a presentation on January 28, 2019.
+What we know for certain is that business owners objected to the plan as proposed in March of 2018, they discussed the problems with the plan when it was presented at a neighborhood meeting in May of 2018, they tried to impress the difficulties with the plan to members of City Council during a Council tour in July, 2018.
+Both they and Bellaire residents have lodged protests in writing and in appearances before Council, the most recent a presentation on January 28, 2019.

 - When mention was made of the City Engineer’s promise at that May meeting that the angled parking could be removed the City Manager’s response is that: